-In the future such vehicles will move on their own and reach the user, and you will not have to do anything else but get on board.
+In the future such vehicles will move on their own and reach the user, and you will have to do nothing but get on board.

 “As a company providing development services to the mobility industry around the world, we firmly believe that future mobility must have a positive impact on everyone's life.
 Bike sharing services like WheeM-i are part of this vision that we really hope to realize, ”he says Jörg AstaloschCEO Italdesign.